December 11, 2020

 Do you keep running into reasons why higher education isn’t for you?
 Maybe you feel it’s too expensive, you have other time-consuming responsibilities, or you don’t know how to begin.
 While these concerns are valid (and common), BYU-Pathway Worldwide provides a way to overcome these obstacles and more so you can reach your educational goals!

 Financial burden is the number one reason why many people do not attend a university.
 In the United States, the average cost to complete a bachelor’s degree in four years is $28,000.1

 BYU-Pathway tuition costs in the U.S. are almost a fourth of that!
-When you complete PathwayConnect first, you pay only $75 USD per credit2 — that’s less than $9,000 for a bachelor’s degree!
+When you complete foundational courses (called PathwayConnect) first, you pay only $79 USD per credit2 — that’s less than $9,000 for a bachelor’s degree!
+Plus, new students who apply by the application deadline qualify for a guaranteed scholarship!
 Tuition for countries outside the U.S. is even less; try this tool to see what BYU-Pathway tuition is in your area.

 Myth #2: Higher education is too difficult.

 Haven’t been to school in a while?
 Don’t feel prepared to jump into university-level courses?
 Then BYU-Pathway Worldwide’s PathwayConnect may be for you.
 PathwayConnect is an online guided start to higher education that builds spiritual confidence and teaches foundational academic skills.
 It includes six courses, and all courses count toward a bachelor’s degree.

 Service missionaries are called to facilitate weekly gatherings, where you can receive the support you need to excel in your studies.
 You are never alone during your educational journey.